CRichard15/Ships-Clock-Pi/README.md

 Crontab entry
 0,30 * * * * bash /home/[your user name]/Ship/shipclock.sh

+You will also need to install mplayer (or audio player of your choice)

+sudo apt-get update
+sudo apt-get install mplayer

 # Ships-Clock-Pi
 A ships clock adaptation of Big Ben PI